lsuutari19/master_thesis_stuff/DIARY.md

 # 31/1/2024
 Created a VM image running pfSense via virt-manager (router_pfsense.qcow2) and deployed it with minimal required configurations, shared the file with Asad.
 Waiting for his input.

+## The VMs are now provided like this, first we create them and customize them how we want and then supply them to students

 # 01/2/2024
 We are now at the stage where we just need to configure the network settings so that we can start implementing the tasks, Asad has been researching this, I will also take a look and start ideaing how the pfSense/opnsense firewall could work as the router that assigns the IP addresses in the internal network.